jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 ```

 #### Rebuild initramfs
-The kernel needs to know about your encrypted setup, so we'll instruct
+The kernel needs to know about your encrypted setup, so you must instruct
-[mkinitcpio](https://wiki.archlinux.org/index.php/mkinitcpio) that it needs to
+[mkinitcpio](https://wiki.archlinux.org/index.php/mkinitcpio) to do some extra
-do some extra work.
+work.

 ```bash
 $ sed -i 's/^\(HOOKS=".*\)\(filesystems.*\)/\1 encrypt \2/' /etc/mkinitcpio.conf